 In addition, the Tracker includes links to the relevant quarantine requirements or recommendations for incoming travelers in each state plus Washington, D.C.

 Key developments reflected in this week’s update to the Tracker include the following:

-- The following jurisdictions extended their state-wide orders and/or the duration of the current phase of their reopening plans: Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Mississippi, New Hampshire and Rhode Island.
+- The following jurisdictions extended their state-wide orders and/or the duration of the current phase of their reopening plans: Indiana, New Hampshire and New York.

-- The following jurisdictions eased restrictions and/or advanced to the next phase of their reopening plan: Georgia, Louisiana, New Jersey and Pennsylvania.
+- The following jurisdictions eased restrictions, mask requirements and/or advanced to the next phase of their reopening plan: Colorado, New Mexico, Ohio, Rhode Island, Washington and Wyoming.